jan-feindt/maven-turbo-builder/README.md

 * all standard plugins like `maven-surefire-plugin`, `maven-failsafe-plugin` and other
 * plugins like Jacoco are also supported, but potentially may require to change the goal execution phase

-Known limitations:
-* the `test-jar` dependency (compiled test classes of other module) has limited support, because when downstream dependency is scheduled to be built, the `test-jar` is not yet ready.
-Don't use `test-jar` dependencies in your project or use suggested failover advice (printed on execution).
+Test-jar compatibility:
+* `test-jar` dependencies (compiled test classes from other modules) are **automatically supported per-module**
+* **Maven 4**: The extension detects test-jar per module and adjusts phase ordering individually for optimal parallelization
+* **Maven 3**: If any module has test-jar, all modules use compatible ordering (global limitation)
+* No manual configuration needed - phase reordering is optimized based on each module's test-jar usage
+* Manual override available via `-DturboTestCompile=true/false` if needed

 Join discussion:
 * discussed in the [Maven Developer Mailing List](https://lists.apache.org/thread/m8yd6zk3pb2k1ptyy5fs97mykzlzof3w)